cyber-kid/coding-problems/src/main/java/com/home/task_009_longest_substring/description.md

 https://leetcode.com/problems/longest-substring-without-repeating-characters/

 ### Intuition
 Given a substring with a fixed end index in the string, maintain a HashMap to record the index of each character in the current substring.
-When we find a repeated char we reduce the substring to this char's index that we take from the has table.
+When we find a repeated char we reduce the substring to this char's index that we take from the hash table.

 ### Algorithm
 Approach: Sliding window